zneb97/SoftDesFinalProject/usePage.md

 * TensorFlow

 ## Setup
-Download the game by either
+Download the game by either cloning the repo or downloading the ZIP file.

 ## Run
 In terminal, use the commands